fbpx

 How to detect it

-A dropped connection will result in a pulsing purple light, and Alexa will tell you she is having trouble connecting when you issue a command.
 In some cases, you may also see a spinning orange light (Wi-Fi trying to connect) or a pulsing red light (general connection issue).
 These are all usually due to dropped Wi-Fi connections.

 A slow connection will result in a longer than usual command processing time (spinning blue light) which may result in your commands failing.